1st day – Saturday Mexico City

 2nd day – Sunday Mexico City

 American breakfast in hotel and city tour that includes: Plaza de la Constitución (The Constitution Plaza) known as Zócalo, surrounded by beautiful baroque buildings, among which is the Cathedral (the country’s largest religious monument built over the great Aztec temple).
-The Palacio Nacional (National Palace), headquarter of the Presidency of Mexico, where visitors can admire murals painted by Diego Rivera.
+The Palacio Nacional (National Palace), headquarter of the Presidency of Mexico, only visible externally.
 One of the main and most recently discovered attractions is the Templo Mayor, the great temple of the Aztec capital.
 Brief stop at the Guadalupe Shrine.

 The tour continues to Teotihuacán, named by the Aztecs as “the place where the Gods are born”.
 This location includes three great constructions: The Pyramid of the Sun, Pyramid of the Moon and the Citadel; all of them were built over the so called “Calzada de los Muertos” (Road of the Dead).
 Lunch in restaurant.
 Return to Mexico City and accommodation.